 When in Rome, it would be a shame to waste the evening, right?
 I have two ideas for a super fun night.

-➤ My first recommendation is the Pasta-Making Class with a Local Chef, where a local chef will show you how to make authentic Italian pasta from scratch (the dough and everything), as well as two types of pasta sauces… all mixed with good amounts of wine!
+➤ My first recommendation is the Pasta-Making Class with a Local Chef, where you’ll learn how to make authentic Italian pasta from scratch (the dough and everything), as well as two types of pasta sauces… all mixed with good amounts of wine!
 I’ve participated in the same exact pasta-making class in Florence and it was the highlight of my 2 days in Florence.
-So much fun!
-BOOK IT HERE
+So much fun! ➥ BOOK IT HERE

 DAY 2: The Vatican + Colosseum